SpectreTerminal/ImgGenAlg/README.md

 ## About this Project
 The goal is to apply concepts of the genetic algorithm to re-create a provided image.
 This uses individuals, each holding an array of pixels (the image itself), and the fitness itself.
 In this context, a lower fitness value indicates a **stronger** individual, that the individual's image has a better resemblance to the original image.

+## Running this Project
+A JAR file and supporting makefile is available in the root directory of the repository.
+1. Download these files, along with the `data` directory.
+2. Ensure that all files are together in the same directory.
+3. Run `make GenAlg` where the makefile is located.

 [1]: https://en.wikipedia.org/wiki/Genetic_algorithm